How we work

 The CGCA’s work is driven by its Executive committee.
 Elected representatives from across Covent Garden meet and/or communicate regularly to review key activities and decisions.
 The most active members – including the officers of the Association – meet, correspond and speak every few days to deal with day-to-day issues and decisions.

-Much of the work is done by CGCA’s subcommittees, of which the Planning subcommittee and the Licensing subcommittee consistently have the highest workload.
+Much of the work is done by CGCA’s subcommittees, of which the Planning subcommittee and the Licensing subcommittee consistently have the highest workload, along with the Events subcommittee.

 —–

-The Planning subcommittee responds to local planning applications as the amenity society for both boroughs.
+The Planning subcommittee responds to local planning applications as the local amenity society.

 Where possible we circulate information on applications to neighouring residents, to gather their views prior to submitting CGCA’s own comments.
 In busy weeks we may contact a hundred residents or more.